 - It is very compact, the water tank can swivel out, or stay behind the brewer, to accommodate your counter space.

 - There is no integrated milk frother.
 Some models come with an Aeroccino milk frother, some don’t.

 Francis Francis for IperEspresso

-The Illy IperEspresso is known for its unique high quality capsules.
-Illy have been in the market for a long time, and they are one of the best in the industry.
+The Illy IperEspresso is known for its unique high-quality capsules.
+Illy has been on the market for a long time, and they are one of the best in the industry.
 Francis Francis features Italian espresso quality, at the convenience of pressing a button.
-If you are on the market for an espresso machine that delivers uncompromised quality, THIS is your CHOICE.
+If you are in the market for an espresso machine that delivers uncompromised quality, THIS is your CHOICE.